elkcityhazard/chef-frank/content/recipes/appetizers/bacon-wrapped-steak/index.md

 ---
 title: Bacon Wrapped Steak
+description: "Bacon wrapped steak is a great holiday or special event appetizer.
+Learn how to make bacon wrapped steak with this easy recipe."
 author: elkcityhazard
-type: page
-date: 2019-12-11T01:04:25+00:00
+date: 2021-10-14
-featured_image: /images/recipes/bacon-wrapped-steak.jpg
+img: /images/archive/bacon-wrapped-steak-appetizer.JPG

 ---
-Quick Easy Bacon Wrapped Steak Recipe is a great Appetizer for parties.
+Quick Bacon Wrapped Steak Recipe is a great Appetizer for parties.
 Bacon Wrapped Steak dipped in Seafood Sauce is nice on your New Year&#8217;s Eve Party.

 ## Bacon Wrapped Steak